 Federal awards such as Pell Grants and the Federal Supplemental Educational Opportunity Grant (SEOG) are awarded from federal funds granted to Kalamazoo College.
 Both are need-based awards with SEOG priority given to Pell Grant recipients.
 Eligibility for federal grants is re-evaluated each year based on the FAFSA.

 Endowed scholarships are provided through the generosity of individuals who have donated money to the College.
+These scholarships are renewable each year when a FAFSA is filed as long as the student continues to demonstrate financial need and meets the scholarship’s eligibility requirements.
 Recipients of such awards will receive information about the donor and will be expected to write a letter of thanks to the donor.
 Endowed scholarships occasionally replace the Kalamazoo Grant in a student’s financial aid offer.
 In these instances, the total amount of aid will not change only what program is funding the award.

 Students who are permanent residents of the state of Michigan may be eligible for several different awards.
 These include:

 - Michigan Competitive Scholarship: Eligibility is based on financial need and merit.
 Students can be awarded up to $3,000 per year through this program.
+Only students who graduated from high school prior to 2023 are eligible.
 Students eligible for the Michigan Competitive Scholarship are not eligible to receive the Michigan Tuition Grant.

 - Michigan Tuition Grant: Eligibility is based only on financial need.
 Students can be awarded up to $3,000 per year through this program.
 Students eligible for the Michigan Tuition Grant are not eligible to receive the Michigan Competitive Scholarship.